taqim2708/library/README.md

-# My Django Project
+# Libraryt

 ## Description

-My Django Project is a web application that allows users to manage books in a library.
+Library is a web application that allows users to manage books in a library.
 It provides CRUD operations for books, user authentication, and a RESTful API for external access.

 ## Installation